 Each hand plays independently — no two voices at once.

-R L K R L K R LThree-note cell.
-Creates a 3-over-4 polymetric feel in 16ths.
+R L K R L K R LThree-note RLK cell cycled across 16ths.
+Creates a 3-over-4 polymetric feel that resolves every three beats.

 The sticking serves the accent pattern.